Edward Tesdorpf

 Edward Tesdorpf (7 September 1817 – 2 May 1889), was a German-Danish landowner, agricultural pioneer and sugar manufacturer.
-He became the owner of ten estates many of which were located in the Lolland-Falster area where he resided at Orupgaard near Nykøbing Falster where he founded a sugar factory in 1884.
+He became the owner of ten estates; many were located in the Lolland-Falster area where he resided at Orupgaard near Nykøbing Falster, where he founded a sugar factory in 1884.
 Several of the estates are still owned by his descendants, including Gjedsergaard and Pandebjerg on Falster.

 Early life

-Tesdorpf was born in Hamburg as the son of a wealthy merchant.